 The PIRE team appreciates the hard work and investment from our partners that goes into the collection of the NMCS this year.
 This valuable component of New Mexico's OSAP prevention work could not be possible without your efforts.
-We especially appreciate your patience as the PIRE team has worked to adapt to changing circumstances in the last few years related to the pandemic and as we transitioned into a new survey platform in 2022.
 Thank you all for your important contributions to substance use prevention in New Mexico.